top of page

 • Don’t wait until attempt #4 to mention the subject works nights.

 If someone is avoiding service, predictable attempts are basically an appointment they didn’t agree to.
+A strong attempt strategy typically includes:

-• Early morning attempts
+• Early morning attempts.

-• Evening attempts
+• Evening attempts.

-• Weekend attempts (when appropriate)
+• Weekend attempts (when appropriate).

 This is especially important in Austin-area traffic patterns—because a “quick stop” can turn into a 45-minute commitment if you miss the window.

 When service gets contested, documentation is what separates “we tried” from “we proved it.”
+Quality documentation can include:

-• GPS/timestamped attempt logs
+• GPS/timestamped attempt logs.

-• Photos (where lawful and appropriate)
+• Photos (where lawful and appropriate).

-• Notes about vehicles present, lights on, movement inside
+• Notes about vehicles present, lights on, movement inside.

-• Statements from neighbors or property staff (when they volunteer information)
+• Statements from neighbors or property staff (when they volunteer information).

 For attorneys and paralegals, this matters because it supports motion practice when service becomes a procedural fight.

 If personal service is being actively avoided, your next step may be to explore alternatives permitted by the applicable rules and court.
+Common options (case-dependent) can include:

-• Substituted service (per court order or rule requirements)
+• Substituted service (per court order or rule requirements).

-• Posting/publication (rare, but sometimes necessary)
+• Posting/publication (rare, but sometimes necessary).

-Step 6: When to escalate to skip tracing
+Step 6: When to Escalate to Skip Tracing

 Skip tracing isn’t magic.
 It’s a tool.
 Use it when:

-• The address appears stale or unreliable
+• The address appears stale or unreliable.

-• Neighbors deny the subject lives there
+• Neighbors deny the subject lives there.

-• The subject is transient, frequently traveling, or recently moved
+• The subject is transient, frequently traveling, or recently moved.

-• You’re seeing repeated “vacant,” “unknown,” or “no such person” indicators
+• You’re seeing repeated “vacant,” “unknown,” or “no such person” indicators.

 The earlier you run it (when the address is suspect), the fewer attempts you waste.